microsoft/vscode-eslint/README.md

   "eslint.validate": [ "javascript", "javascriptreact", { "language": "html", "autoFix": true } ]
   ```

 - `eslint.workingDirectories` - an array for working directories to be used.
-ESLint resolves configuration files relative to a working directory.
-This new settings allows users to control which working directory is used for which files.
+ESLint resolves configuration files (e.g. `eslintrc`) relative to a working directory.
+This new settings allows users to control which working directory is used for which files (see also [CLIEngine options#cwd](https://eslint.org/docs/developer-guide/nodejs-api#cliengine)).
   Example:
   ```
   root/
     client/
-      .eslintignore
       .eslintrc.json
       client.js
     server/